 "The human brain, per se, is sensitive to light"

-Between 2008-2010, Researchers at the University of Oulu, Finland, discovered that in addition to eyes, areas of the human brain are also sensitive to light.
+Between 2008-2010, researchers at the University of Oulu, Finland, discovered that in addition to eyes, areas of the human brain are also sensitive to light.
 This sensitivity is due to the photoreceptor-proteins in the brain, which are similar to those found in the eyes, a discovery that had been made by researchers in the U.K. and the U.S. 10 years earlier.
-University of Oulu researchers found that brain areas can be reached by light through ear canals, ear tissues and bone skull.
-The Skull of large mammals, including humans, lets light pass through naturally.
+University of Oulu researchers found that brain areas can be reached by light through ear canals, ear tissues and bones of skull.
+The skull of large mammals, including humans, lets light pass through naturally.
 In ordinary daylight and daytime conditions the brain is constantly being exposed to light.

 Please find below a summary of the science behind the HumanCharger®.
-For more information please download the science summary.
+For more information please download the Summary of published, peer-reviewed findings.

-This study demonstrates that extraocular light affects human brain functioning.
-Extraocular light modulated attention-related brain responses, specifically pertaining to emotion-attention interaction.
-The study confirms that light is capable of penetrating the human skull via ear canals and reach the temporal lobe of the brain.
-Because the brain floats in cerebrospinal fluid, transmitted light might be widely dispersed, thus illuminating the basal surface of the temporal lobe.
+Summary: This study demonstrates that extraocular light affects human brain functioning.
+Extraocular light modulated attention-related brain responses, specifically related to emotion-attention interaction.
+Study confirms that light is capable of penetrating the human skull via ear canals and reach the temporal lobe of the brain.
+Because the brain is floating in cerebrospinal fluid, transmitted light might be widely dispersed, thus illuminating the basal surface of temporal lobe.
 Penetration of light through ear canals was investigated on a human cadaver after the brain was removed upon autopsy.
-Light penetration of the skull was visible with surgical lights on or off.
+Light penetration of the skull was visible when viewed both in lighted and dark conditions.
 Light was able to reach intracranial space through the ear canals and was visible at the base of the skull under the temporal lobes.

-This randomized, double-blind, placebo-controlled field study demonstrates that intermittent transcranial bright light exposure via ear canals alleviates jet lag symptoms.
+Summary: This randomized, double-blind, placebo-controlled field study demonstrates that intermittent transcranial bright light (TBL) exposure via ear canals alleviates jet lag symptoms.
 A total 55 healthy male subjects completed the study.
-Subjects were required to travel by plane from Finland (time zone: +2) to North America (time zone: -5 to -8) and stay a minimum of one week in their destination time zone.
-During the post-travel period, subjects were exposed to TBL or placebo treatment four times per day 12 minutes each at predetermined times.
-TBL or placebo exposures were administered every 2 hours between 8am to 2pm on travel day 0 and every 2 hours between 10am to 4pm on post-travel days 1-6.
+Subjects were required to travel by plane from Finland (time zone: +2) to North America (time zone: -5 to -8) and stay a minimum of 1 week in their destination time zone.
+During the post-travel period, subjects were exposed to TBL or placebo treatment four times per day 12 min each at predetermined times.
+TBL or placebo exposures were administered every 2 h between 08:00 and 14:00 on travel day 0 and every 2h between 10:00 and 16:00 on post-travel days 1-6.
 The subjects were randomly assigned to the bright light treatment (N=25) group or the placebo (N=30) group.
-The study set-up for the placebo group was the same with the exception that the bright light device was inactive.
+The study set-up for the placebo group was the same except that the bright light device was inactive.
 The effect of TBL on jet lag symptoms was measured after traveling eastwards.
 Symptoms of jet lag were measured by the Visual Analog Scale (VAS), the Karolinska Sleepiness Scale (KSS), and the Profile of Mood States (POMS).
 There were a significant reduction of overall jet lag symptoms, subjective sleepiness, fatigue, inertia and forgetfulness when comparing the TBL group (N=25) to the placebo group (N=30).

 Have more questions?
 Simply contact us and we will provide the answers.